baskaufs/iiif/index.md

 Notice that the `selector` values specify the x, y, width, and height of the bounding box.
 Modifying these values would fix the issues with the bounding box for the person.

+# Exhibit test

+[Example of an embedded iFrame](baskauf/iframe_test) created using the Exhibit platform.

 # Additional examples

 ## Yale Center for British Art